AWS Encrypting Data at Rest – Whitepaper – Certification

 • When an object is uploaded, a request is sent to KMS to create an object key.

-• KMS generates a unique object key and encrypts it using the master key; KMS then returns this encrypted object key along with the plaintext object key to Amazon S3.
+• KMS generates a unique object key and encrypts it using the KMS key; KMS then returns this encrypted object key along with the plaintext object key to Amazon S3.

 • Amazon S3 web server encrypts your object using the plaintext object key and stores the now encrypted object (with the encrypted object key) and deletes the plaintext object key from memory.